Sharwin24/Perseverance/README.md

   <img src="equations/state_transition_matrix.svg" alt="State Transition Matrix" style="width: 100%;">
 </div>

 Note that the new velocities and angular rate do not depend on the previous velocities or angular rate, making their corresponding derivatives zero.
+The new velocities, $(v_x, v_y)$ are determined by the control input $V$ and the *new* orientation $\theta_{new}$.
+This is a *non-linear* process model because of the use of trigonometric functions on the state variable $\theta$.

 ## Sensor Updates
 The correction step of the filter uses sensor measurements to refine the predicted state.
 For each sensor, we need a measurement model $H(X)$ that computes the expected measurement from a given state vector.